 It is prohibited to leave a pet unattended and tied to an object.
 It is illegal to leave pets in a situation where food, water, shade, ventilation and other basic needs are inadequate.
 So while it is possible for pets to remain in your vehicle in the frontcountry while you are viewing attractions near roads and parking areas, it is strongly recommended that a party member remain behind to personally ensure your pet's well-being.

 Pets should leave no traces other than footprints.
 The owner is responsible for clean-up and disposal of all pet feces.
 Please be thoughtful of other visitors as well as your pet.

-Service animals that have been individually trained to perform specific tasks for the benefit of persons with disabilities are allowed in the preserve.
+Service animals that have been individually trained to perform specific tasks for the benefit of persons with disabilities are allowed in the park.
 Emotional support "therapy animals" are not service animals under the Americans with Disabilities Act and may not access trails, other non-motorized areas, or accompany you in your vehicle in the backcountry.

 Why All the Restrictions?